gsa-oes/office-of-evaluation-sciences/_blog/alumni-2021.md

 My collaboration with the VA Education Service division not only was a seamless project that I was able to see through from beginning to end but also had a significant impact on Post 9/11 GI Bill beneficiaries.

-### What are your biggest takeaways from working with the OES team and how does your time with OES impact your current work?
+### What Are Your Biggest Takeaways From Working With the OES Team and How Does Your Time With OES Impact Your Current Work?

 **Jake:** That practices of research integrity arising from academia are even more important and differently important in the world of evidence-based policy.
 Also, that we don’t know as much as we’d like to think we know about strategies for behavior change.

 **Lula:** Some of my biggest takeaways: 1) Treat constraints within government as an opportunity to develop creative evaluations/solutions.
 2) Find a great team to work with.
 My current projects are very much influenced by my work at OES.
 I’m still working on projects that lead to government/policy outcomes.
 I’m also working on evaluations that are more embedded in an intervention.

-### What advice would you give to individuals considering working with OES?
+### What Advice Would You Give to Individuals Considering Working With OES?

 **Amira:** This Administration, through an Executive Order on advancing racial equity and support for underserved communities, a Presidential Memorandum on increasing trust in government through scientific integrity, and so many other actions, has made OES’ work more important than ever.
 This is an exciting moment for the team to be able to do such good work.
 Importantly though, enjoy working with the amazing people around you who will make you better.
 It’s so much fun – just find the dancing chicken video.

 **Lula:** Apply!
 I approached the whole process as a chance to contribute to public service and as a great learning opportunity, and I found the experience very fulfilling.

 **Russ:** Crowdsource knowledge and insights--that is how you make the most of being on such an interdisciplinary and talented team.